 European Agency for Safety and Health at Work

-To achieve its objectives, the agency has set up in each Member State a ‘national focal point’, often a national independent agency or a unit in the national ministry of labour responsible for this area of policy, which is to be responsible for gathering the information and, through the Bilbao Agency, disseminating it among the Member States and to the EU institutions.
-It has established and coordinates a network linking national, Community and international organisations in the field of OSH.
+To achieve its objectives, EU-OSHA has set up a national focal point in each Member State, often a national independent agency or a unit in the national ministry of labour responsible for policy on OSH.
+These national focal points gather information and, through EU-OSHA, disseminate it to the Member States and the EU institutions.
+The Agency has also established and coordinates a network linking national, EU-level and international organisations in the field of OSH.

 Every five years, EU-OSHA carries out an extensive survey on how European workplaces manage safety and health risks in practice, called the European Survey of Enterprises on New and Emerging Risks (ESENER).
 It plans to implement a survey on workers’ exposure to cancer risk factors in Europe in 2021 and 2022 that will examine the number and characteristics of the workers exposed to a range of cancer risk factors, including asbestos, benzene, chromium, diesel exhaust, nickel, silica dust, UV radiation, wood dust and others.

 - EU-OSHA: European Survey of Enterprises on New and Emerging Risks (ESENER)